These retro cheesecloth ghosts are simple to make and add a touch of whimsy to your Halloween decor!

 Once the ghost is dry, carefully remove it from the form.
 You will find you have to peel it off in some places.
 This is normal and fine, just be careful while doing it.

-I like my ghosts without any sort of eyes, but I have seen people add googly eyes or make eyes with a Sharpie.
+I like my ghosts without any sort of eyes, but I have seen people add googly eyes or make eyes with a Sharpie or pieces of felt.

 At night, I put a battery-powered LED tealight under each ghost for a super spooky effect.